sans2001/sans2001/README.md

-- 👋 Hi, I’m @sans2001
+- 👋 Hi, I’m Sanskriti
-- 👀 I’m interested in ...
+- 👀 I’m interested in Machine Learning and Web D
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning React js-nodejs
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Projects of machine Learning
-- 📫 How to reach me ...
+- 📫 @jainsans1012@gmail.com

 <!---
 sans2001/sans2001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.